pmunts/muntsos/README.txt

    Unlike the Raspberry Pi Zero, the PocketBeagle expansion headers do not match its progenitors, so BeagleBone capes cannot be used on it.

+  Raspberry Pi

+   The [41]Raspberry Pi is a family of low cost Linux microcomputers selling for USD $5 to $75 (depending on model).
+There have been four generations of Raspberry Pi microcomputers, each using a successively more sophisticated Broadcom ARM core CPU.

+   Some Raspberry Pi models have an on-board Bluetooth radio that uses the serial port signals that are brought out to the expansion header.
+By default, MuntsOS port disables the on-board Bluetooth radio, in favor of the serial port on the expansion header.

     Raspberry Pi 1

-   The [40]Raspberry Pi is a low cost Linux microcomputer selling for USD
-   $5 to $35 (depending on model).
-Raspberry Pi 1 models have a BCM2835
-   ARMv6 single-core CPU running at 700 to 1000 MHz and come with with 256 MB to 512 MB of RAM.
+   Raspberry Pi 1 models have a BCM2708 ARMv6 single-core CPU running at 700 to 1000 MHz and come with with 256 MB to 512 MB of RAM.
 They have 10/100 Ethernet, 1 to 4 USB ports, HDMI, RCA composite video and a stereo headphone or three-pole A/V jack.
-They also have several miniature connectors for camera and LCD display modules as well as a single 26 or 40 pin 2.54 mm pitch GPIO expansion connector, to which expansion boards like [41]this can be attached.
+They also have several miniature connectors for camera and LCD display modules as well as a single 26 or 40 pin 2.54 mm pitch GPIO expansion connector.

    All Raspberry Pi 1 models use the same 32-bit ARMv6 kernel and toolchains, with different device trees.

-   MuntsOS also provides a separate kernel with dedicated USB Gadget support enabled.
-This kernel runs on the Models A, A+, CM1, Zero, and Zero Wireless and allows powering and communicating with a Raspberry Pi solely through the USB port.
-This kernel supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line.
-The USB Gadget Thin Servers have USB Network Gadget selected by default.

-   The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi 1 Gadget Thin Servers installed.
+   With the advent of the [42]Raspberry Pi Zero 2, all Raspberry Pi 1 models are now obsolete.
+MuntsOS Embedded Linux will continue to support all Raspberry Pi 1 models.

     Raspberry Pi 2 and 3

-   The [42]Rasbperry Pi 2 Model B has a 900 MHz ARMv7 Cortex-A7 BCM2836
+   The [43]Rasbperry Pi 2 Model B has a 900 MHz BCM2709 ARMv7 Cortex-A7
-   (900 MHz ARMv8 Cortex-A53 BCM2837 on later production boards) quad-core
+   (900 MHz BCM2710 ARMv8 Cortex-A53 on later production boards) quad-core
    CPU and comes with 1 GB of RAM.
 It is mechanically compatible with the Raspberry Pi 1 Model B+, with 10/100 Ethernet, 4 USB ports, 3.5 mm A/V jack, and a 40-pin GPIO expansion header.

-   The [43]Rasbperry Pi 3 Model B has a 1200 MHz ARMv8 Cortex-A53 BCM2837
+   The [44]Rasbperry Pi 3 Model B has a 1200 MHz BCM2710 ARMv8 Cortex-A53
    quad-core CPU and has 1 GB of RAM along with on-board Bluetooth and WiFi radios.

-   The [44]Raspberry Pi 3 Model A+ has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host port and no wired Ethernet.
-It has a 1400 MHz ARMv8 Cortex-A53 BCM2837 quad-core CPU and has 512 MB of RAM along with on-board Bluetooth and WiFi radios.
+   The [45]Raspberry Pi 3 Model A+ has the same form factor as the Raspberry Pi 1 Model A+, with only one USB host port and no wired Ethernet.
+It has a 1400 MHz BCM2710 ARMv8 Cortex-A53 quad-core CPU and has 512 MB of RAM along with on-board Bluetooth and WiFi radios.

-   The [45]Raspberry Pi 3 Model B+ has a 1400 MHz ARMv8 Cortex-A53 BCM2837
+   The [46]Raspberry Pi 3 Model B+ has a 1400 MHz BCM2710 ARMv8 Cortex-A53
    quad-core CPU and has improved power management and networking components.

+   The [47]Raspberry Pi Zero 2 has the same form factor as the Raspberry Pi Zero W, with a 1000 MHz BCM2710 ARMv8 Cortex-A53 quad core CPU and 512 MB of RAM along with on-board Bluetooth and WiFi radios.

    All Raspberry Pi 2 and 3 models can use the same 32-bit ARMv7 kernel and toolchains, with different device trees.
 There are also 64-bit